U.S. Route 34 in Colorado

 U.S. Route 34 (US 34) is a part of the U.S. Highway System that travels from Granby, Colorado, to Berwyn, Illinois.
 In the U.S. state of Colorado, US 34 is a 260 mi road that spans across northern Colorado.
 It begins at US 40 in Granby and ends at the Nebraska border, where it continues as US 34, east of Laird.

 Route description

 Granby to Rocky Mountain National Park

 The route begins in Granby at US 40.
-It then follows the Colorado River Valley near Granby Lake and enters Arapaho National Recreational Area.
+It then follows the Colorado River Valley near Lake Granby and enters Arapaho National Recreation Area.

 Trail Ridge Road

 After entering Rocky Mountain National Park in Colorado's Front Range, US 34 follows the North Fork Colorado River through Kawuneeche Valley.
 It passes over Milner Pass and reaches the Alpine Visitor Center.
 Then it continues east, passing its highest point at 12,183 feet near Fall River Pass.
 It exits the park at US 36 at Deer Ridge Junction.

 US 34 here is the highest continuous highway in the United States.

 This section of US 34 requires a $30 national park entrance fee, making this segment into a toll road.